 The George Notarpole Collection

 Mr. Notarpole is a well-known, knowledgeable and respected collector and dealer.
 His interests include militaria, historical antiques, edged weapons, medals, U.S. and foreign coins & currency, tokens, political, stamps, art and collectables, military books and much more.
 George and his wife, Ko, maintain a website at www.historybygeorge.com.
 A quick perusal of the website will reveal a broad range of interests.
-The items belonging to Mr. Notarpole, which are pictured on this website, are from his personal collection and are not for sale (believe me, I tried).
+The items belonging to Mr. Notarpole, which are pictured on this website, are from his personal Korean collection and are not for sale (believe me, I tried).
+He asks that he not be bothered about his personal collection.

 Their store is located at 129 W. Main St., Mesa, Arizona 85201.
 If you wish to visit the store, I suggest that you call them ahead of time, as they take a number of buying/selling trips every year.
 Most, but not all, of these trips are posted on their web-site.
 Their contact phone numbers are 480-898-3878 (Store) and 480-309-1217 (Cell) and he is generally available from 11:00 am to 5:00 pm, Tuesday through Saturday, Mountain Standard Time (MST).
 Keep in mind, Arizona does not observe Daylight Savings Time.
 You will find additional pictures of their shop here.